Binge Eating Disorder

 What are the symptoms of binge eating disorder?

-Eating large amounts of food in a short time, feeling out of control, and guilt or shame afterwards.
+Symptoms include eating large amounts of food in a short time, feeling out of control, and experiencing guilt or shame afterwards.

 How common is binge eating disorder?

-Who is at risk for developing binge eating disorder?
+What are the risk factors for developing binge eating disorder?

-Is binge eating disorder related to other mental health conditions?
+Is binge eating disorder associated with other health problems?

 If you have any feedback, please get in touch.